Electronic symbol for the resistor

 Miscellaneous Devices

-This category includes a number of common components and devices such as transformers, op amps, and chips, which necessitate organization or an IC library due to their similarity of footprints.
+This category includes many common components and devices, such as transformers, op amps, and integrated circuits.

 Logic Gates